Everyone is itching to train again, and for many jiu-jitsu school owners opening up is a matter of financial survival.

 - If you don’t do something to reassure your students then a significant number will either a) avoid training or b) go to the other club down the road where they are taking precautions.

-How to Open Up Jiu-Jitsu Schools Again Safely and Comply with Federal Guidelines
+How to Open Up Jiu-Jitsu Schools Again Safely and Comply with Federal Guidelines, The Podcast

-Here’s my in-depth conversation with Dr Chris Moriarty as a Youtube video…
+Here are my two in-depth conversations with Dr Chris Moriarty as Youtube videos.